canonical/maas-hw-tutorial/README.md

 ---

-## 6. PXE Boot Test (Without DHCP)
+## 6. PXE boot test (without DHCP)

-1. Power on your new machine (NUC, Mini-PC, etc.)
+- Power on your new machine (NUC, Mini-PC, etc.)
-2. It should try PXE boot, then stall at the PXE screen
+- It should try PXE boot, then stall at the PXE screen
    - This is expected, because MAAS isn’t serving DHCP yet
-3. Power the machine off manually
+- Power the machine off manually

 ---